liviobisogni/quaternion-kalman-filter/README.md

 	function q_conjugate = quatConjugate(q)
 	```
 	[Eq.
 13 Trawny]<br>
-	It takes the complex conjugate (that is, the inverse for a unit quaternion) of a given quaternion.<br>
+	Takes the complex conjugate (that is, the inverse for a unit quaternion) of a given quaternion.<br>
 	N.B.: The inverse rotation is described by the inverse or complex conjugate quaternion).
 	* INPUT:
 		* `q` &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Quaternion q(k) (q = [q0; q1; q2; q3], q0 is the scalar) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; (4 x 1) vector &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; [-]